Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/04-algorithms-divide-conquer.md

 This lesson is intended to serve as an abbreviated walkthrough of the divide and conquer approach.

-This lesson does not require prior knowledge about the divide and conquer technique, however you are encouraged to re-read the Divide and Conquer lesson under the Algorithmic Strategies topic provided during classroom* if you require more details about any of the review topics mentioned here.
+This lesson does not require prior knowledge about the divide and conquer technique, however you are encouraged to re-read the Divide and Conquer lesson under the Algorithmic Strategies topic provided during classroom if you require more details about any of the review topics mentioned here.

-If you did not have an opportunity to learn about these algorithms previously, you are invited to follow your curiosity and research any topics with which you are unfamiliar.
-Any topics that were not covered in classroom will be clearly indicated.

-### !callout-info

-## *Didn't review Divide and Conquer in Classroom?

-No problem!
-Keep reading and you'll get a description of the most pertinent algorithms.
-However, further research may be required if deeper knowledge or example implementations are desired.

-### !end-callout

 ## Overview